DynoRobotics/UnityRos2/README.md

 How can I try this out?
 -------------------------------------

-First of all install the standard ROS2 Crystal Clemmys dependencies for your operating system of choice https://index.ros.org/doc/ros2/Installation/
+First of all install the standard ROS2 from source Crystal Clemmys dependencies for your operating system of choice https://index.ros.org/doc/ros2/Installation/

 Next make sure you've installed .Net Core https://www.microsoft.com/net/learn/get-started.
 On Windows 10 I recommend installing .NET via Visual Studio 2017.